-We first tested the performance of the SE and ASC functions using both objective evaluations and subjective listening tests.
-For the objective evaluations, PESQ \cite{rix2001perceptual} and STOI \cite{taal2011algorithm} metrics were used.
-PESQ was designed to evaluate the quality of the processed speech, and the score ranged from -0.5 to 4.5.
-A higher PESQ score indicates that the enhanced speech is closer to the clean speech.
-On the other hand, STOI was designed to compute the speech intelligibility, and the scores ranged from 0 to 1.
-A higher STOI score indicates a better speech intelligibility.
+For the objective test, we evaluated the results of two more neural-network-based methods, including LSTM-based SE and CRNN-based SE.
+In the following discussion, the speech signals enhanced by these two methods are denoted as LSTM and CRNN, respectively.
+PESQ \cite{rix2001perceptual} and STOI \cite{taal2011algorithm} were used as objective evaluation metrics.
+PESQ was designed to evaluate the quality of the processed speech signal, and the score ranged from -0.5 to 4.5.
+A higher PESQ score indicates that an enhanced speech signal is closer to the clean speech signal.
+STOI was designed to compute speech intelligibility, and the scores ranged from 0 to 1.
+A higher STOI score indicates better speech intelligibility.